-If ¾” EMT conduit – also known as electric metallic tubing – is of interest, it’s because it’s compatible with the 20 or so tinktube connectors, in particular thanks to the AO-SHIM adapter.
+If ¾” EMT conduit – also known as electric metallic tubing – is of interest, it’s because it’s compatible with the 20 or so tinktube connectors, thanks to the 3/4″ EMT adapter for pipe connector.
 To find out which one is right for your construction project, you can follow the guide on the most popular connectors for use with ¾” EMT conduit.

 No matter what project you have in mind, chances are good that you’ll need to cut the tube into one or more sections.
 Here’s a little guide that will help you finish your project like a pro (or almost!).